Reliance Agreements and Single IRB

 How can I submit a reliance request to have Hopkins serve as the sIRB for my grant proposal or study?

-What are my responsibilities as PI if JHSPH agrees to rely on an external sIRB?
+What are my responsibilities as PI if BSPH agrees to rely on an external sIRB?

-Does relying on an External sIRB mean there is no JHSPH IRB review?
+Does relying on an External sIRB mean there is no BSPH IRB review?

-No. The sIRB is responsible for conducting the ethical review and overseeing the study at all sites, but each relying institution’s IRB must ensure compliance with site specific state and local law, and institutional policy.
-That means that the JHSPH IRB will conduct a “site specific” review to ensure that it is comfortable agreeing to rely on the sIRB, and that the study meets site specific requirements.
-In addition, the JHSPH IRB must review any information about the study reported by the JHSPH PI.
-So the JHSPH PI will have to meet sIRB requirements as well as site specific requirements imposed by the JHSPH IRB.
+Not completely.
+The sIRB is responsible for conducting the ethical review and overseeing the non-exempt study at all sites, but each relying institution’s IRB must ensure compliance with site specific state and local law, and institutional policy.
+That means that the BSPH IRB will conduct a “site specific” review to ensure that it is comfortable agreeing to rely on the sIRB, and that the study meets site specific requirements.
+In addition, the BSPH IRB must review any information about the study reported by the BSPH PI.
+So the BSPH PI will have to meet sIRB requirements as well as site specific requirements imposed by the BSPH IRB.

 When may BSPH research activities begin if deferring to an external IRB?

 BSPH research activities cannot begin until the reliance agreement is signed and the letter of support is uploaded into PHIRST.
 If human subject research activities begin before the reliance agreement is signed by both parties, the reliance agreement is ineffective, and the PI will be conducting research without IRB approval in violation of federal and state law and JHU policy.